Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter3.md

 * We implemented a protocol for our *DelegationVC* this protocol expose 2 methods `delegationVCDidCancel()` and `delegationVCDidSave()`
 * The navigation button bar called the protocol method when tapped

-We now have to create an instance of this new *DelegationClass* when a pin of our *POIViewController* is tapped.
+We now have to create an instance of this new *DelegationVC* Class when a pin of our *POIViewController* is tapped.

 In your *POIViewController*, add an information accessory to the pins of the map view: